 Prior to joining the firm, Chris served as the chief of staff and deputy solicitor general in the Missouri Attorney General’s Office.
-During his time in public service, Chris won several high-profile appeals before the U.S. Court of Appeals for the Eighth Circuit, the Supreme Court of Missouri and the Missouri Court of Appeals.
+During his time in public service, Chris won high-profile trials and appeals, including cases before the U.S. Court of Appeals for the Eighth Circuit, the Supreme Court of Missouri and the Missouri Court of Appeals.
 Chris oversaw all operations of the Attorney General’s Office, supervising more than 300 attorneys and staff.
-He developed significant experience in constitutional law, administrative law, national amicus practice and governmental investigations.
+Chris led several high-level government investigations from the attorney general’s office, including on some of the state’s highest profile matters.

 Chris’ experiences with both the state and federal courts have given him valuable insights into the judicial decision-making process.
 He clerked for the Hon.
 W. Duane Benton on the Eighth Circuit.
 While in law school, Chris externed with the Hon.
 Lisa White Hardwick on the Missouri Court of Appeals.